MadeByJK/nspanel/README.md

-Rules for tasmota to extend functionality of the nspanel
+Rules for tasmota to extend functionality of the nspanel with Home Assistant